Skip to content

 Orcs were ugly in so many ways, but they were simply corrupted elves.

 To understand this, compare orcs and elves from the movie Lord of the Rings.
 Orcs are ugly and evil.
 Elves are beautiful and peaceful (see Legolas).
-But orcs had once been elves that Sauron had corrupted in the past.
-The original elf image in the orcs had been wrecked.
+But orcs had once been elves that were corrupted in the past.
+The original elf image in the orcs was wrecked by the evil leader Sauron.
 In a similar way the Bible says that people have become corrupted.
-God had made
+God had made elves but we have become orcs

 Legolos